Amphilochian Argos: History

 Whether the city owed its origin to an Argive colony or not, we know that the Amphilochi were regarded by Thucydides as “barbarians” at the commencement of the Peloponnesian War, and that shortly before that time the inhabitants of Amphilochian Argos were the only portion of the Amphilochi, who had become “Hellenized” regarding their speech.
 He contrasts the “Greek Ambrakiotes” with the “barbarian Amphilochians”, but he leaves no doubt that the criterion on which their distinction is based is language, and perhaps culture.
 Thucydides also claims that they became hellenized, and they owed that to some colonists from Ambracia, whom they admitted into the city to reside along with them.
 According to him, “at that time they [the inhabitants of Amphilochian Argos] first became hellenized, regarding their present language, by their Ambraciot fellow settlers.”
-However, Thucydides had similar views of the neighboring Aetolians and Acarnanians, even though the evidence leaves no doubt that they were Greek.
+He had similar views of the neighboring Aetolians and Acarnanians, even though the evidence leaves no doubt that they were Greek.
 The term “barbarian” may have denoted not only clearly non-Greek populations, but also Greek populations on the fringe of the Greek world with peculiar dialects.

 Nevertheless, the Ambraciots, soon expelled the original inhabitants, and kept the town, with its territory, exclusively for themselves.
 The expelled inhabitants placed themselves under the protection of the Acarnanians, and both people applied to Athens for assistance.
 The Athenians accordingly sent a force under Phormio, who took Argos, sold the Ambraciots as slaves, and restored the town to the Amphilochians and Acarnanians, both of whom now concluded an alliance with Athens.
 This event probably happened in the year before the Peloponnesian War, 432 BCE.